ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 }
 ```

-However this requires me to duplicate a lot of code any time I add a new type.
+However, this requires me to duplicate a lot of code any time I add a new type.
 Instead, I created a generic interface which describes this pattern for me:

 ```
 interface ImmutableOf<T> extends Map<string, any> {